elmware/elmware-sdk/docs/methods.rst

 func – A string representation of the function that the container should run.
 The next function to be run is specified at the end of the run using the end_run method.
 NOTE: If func is returned as an empty string (func == ‘’), this means that the container is being shut down. *However*, it is not advisable to have any sort of required break-down or cleanup procedure that runs when this happens.
 This is because, when the empty string is returned, a separate command is issued at the system level to shut down the container.
 There is no guarantee that any sort of cleanup procedure will finish before the container shutdown occurs.

 inputs – A dictionary of keys and values.
 Desired user inputs for the next run are specified at the end of the run using the end_run method.
 If a file was uploaded by the user, this dictionary will contain a ‘file_upload’ key.
-The value will be a download link for the file.
+The value will be a file key that can be used to generate a download link using the file_download_link method.

 role – A string representation of the role the container is currently functioning under.
 Typically these will either be ‘primary’ or ‘cron’.
 Primary means the container is currently being run by a user.
 Cron means that the container has been triggered by a cron job, and has no active user.